Ahzed11/HotCI/README.md

 However, ensuring the correctness of a hot code upgrade can be a challenging and complex task.
 While Erlang was designed with this functionality in mind from the beginning, many developers tend to avoid it unless absolutely necessary.
 This reluctance is unfortunate.

-This template is designed to boost developers' confidence in utilizing hot code upgrades in Erlang/OTP by offering GitHub workflows specifically crafted to test the deployment of such upgrades.
+This template is designed to boost developers' confidence in utilizing hot code upgrades in Erlang/OTP by offering a GitHub workflow and a `common test` suite specifically crafted to test the deployment of such upgrades.

 ### Continuous integration